Fact Checked

 Heartburn and reflux

 If you were to take more than the recommended amount of this spice in a day, you would likely experience heartburn and reflux.
-Doctors recommend consuming less than 4 grams of this spice daily and even less if you are pregnant.
-Heartburn, reflux, and chronic indigestion are uncomfortable, so it is best to avoid consuming more than 4 grams of it in a day.
+Doctors recommend consuming less than 4 grams of this spice daily, as more than that could cause uncomfortable heartburn, reflux, or indigestion.

 How to Use Ground Ginger

+Ground ginger powder is often used as an excellent spice in many dishes, from curries and stews to pumpkin pie and gingerbread.
 Many sushi restaurants serve pickled ginger with each meal because it is an excellent palate cleanser.
-On the other hand, ginger face masks can help make skin radiant because they can act as an exfoliant while removing toxins.
+On the other hand, ginger face masks may help make skin radiant because they can act as an exfoliant while removing toxins.

-No matter how you use it, ginger can help each person live a more health-focused lifestyle.
+No matter how you use it, ginger is a powerful superfood to have in your diet.

 10% OFF with code:

 Rushing off to buy all the ginger you can get your hands on?
 Understandable.
-Taking ginger means you are consuming a superfood with lots of benefits and superfoods are real food with a high density of nutrients, they can positively impact your life.
+Taking ginger means you are consuming a superfood with lots of potential benefits, and superfoods have a high density of nutrients that could positively impact your life.

-There are so many ways to incorporate the health benefits of ginger into your daily life, and you may feel overwhelmed when considering where you should start.
+There are so many ways to incorporate ginger into your daily life, and you may feel overwhelmed when considering where you should start.
+One of the best ways to get all the potential health benefits of ginger without eating calorie-dense foods is with a high-quality green powder blend that includes this spice.

 Frequently Asked Questions on Ground Ginger